-Concerning international transit, several measures have been implemented, including: (i) prohibiting re-export by land to neighbouring countries with a maritime border (circular no.1857/MBPE/DGD of 22 May 2017), (ii) rearranging the procedure for processing operations for the re-export of goods inland by rail (circular no. 1846/MBPE/DGD of 22 March 2017) and (iii) the modification of the Committee for the Approval of Economic Operators and Customs Commissioners (comité d'Agrément des Opérateurs Economiques et des Commissionnaires en Douane Agréés) in charge of transit operations (Decision no. 63/MBPE/DGD of 18 May 2017).
+Concerning international transit, several measures have been implemented, including: (i) prohibiting re-export by land to neighbouring countries with a maritime border (circular no.1857/MBPE/DGD of 22 May 2017), (ii) rearranging the procedure for processing operations for the re-export of goods inland by rail (circular no. 1846/MBPE/DGD of 22 March 2017) and (iii) the modification of the Committee for the Approval of Economic Operators and Customs Commissioners (comité d'Agrément des Opérateurs Economiques et des Commissionnaires en Douane Agréés) in charge of transit operations (decision no. 63/MBPE/DGD of 18 May 2017).
 On 28 December 2017, a special flying squad for the customs was also created for transit operations.
+In 2019, surveillance has been reinforced at border offices not equipped with scanners in order to improve the handling of goods and prevent the smuggling of goods through these offices.